-When you are talking about these things, make sure to stress how, while news stories should be accurate and reliable, that there are such things as ratings and attracting viewers.
-They need to learn to look beyond the headline, read the article, and follow up.
+When you are talking about these things, make sure to stress how, while news stories should be accurate and reliable, there are such things as ratings and attracting viewers.

 Showing kids how to prepare for things versus just panicking is a great teachable moment that can come from talking with your kids about current events.